dayton-plants/dayton-plants/README.md

 ## More about me....

-- 💻 I'm  Mingjun GENG & I am a Full Stack Web Developer, and an electronics engineer  before.
+- 💻 I'm  Josh Niday & I am a senior full stack developer having 12 years of experience in web development.
 - 🤟 I have started my career as a software assistant engineer at Huawei China, then transfer my job to be an IC design system engineer, I do like the lower physical layer technology.
 - 📧 Email me at <a href="sooofeve@gmail.com" target="_blank">sooofeve@gmail.com</a>